Step by Step Through Small Claims Court

 Magistrate’s Decision

-After considering the facts and the law, the Magistrate will issue a written Magistrate’s Decision, or a Magistrate’s Decision-Judgment Entry that is signed by both the Magistrate and Judge.
-This will be sent to the plaintiff and defendant.
+After considering the facts and the law, the Magistrate will issue a written Magistrate’s Decision, which will be sent to the plaintiff and defendant.

 Objections

-Whether a Magistrate’s Decision or a Magistrate’s Decision-Judgment Entry is issued, either party has a right to file objections to it.
-Written objections must be filed within fourteen (14) days of the time-stamped date of the Magistrate’s Decision or Magistrate’s Decision-Judgment Entry, a copy of the objections must be sent by the objecting party to the other side, and the objection must state on it that a copy was sent to the other side.
-There is a $25.00 filing fee.
-A transcript of the proceedings must also be filed by the party objecting.
+Either party has a right to object to the Magistrate’s Decision.
+Written objections must be filed within fourteen (14) days of the time-stamped date of the Magistrate’s Decision, a copy must be sent by the objecting party to the other side, and the objection must state on it that a copy was sent to the other side.
+A transcript of the original proceedings, prepared by a certified court reporter, must be filed within thirty (30) days of the date the objections were filed.
 A new trial will NOT be scheduled before the Judge.
+Refer to the Court’s cost sheet for applicable filing fee.

 Final Judgment

-If objections are filed, the Judge thoroughly reviews the file, the Magistrate’s Decision, any written objections, and any response to the objections before ruling on the objections.
-The Judgment Entry containing the ruling may adopt or modify the Magistrate’s Decision, or it may be entirely different from the Magistrate’s Decision.
+The Judge thoroughly reviews the file, the Magistrate’s Decision, any written objections, and any response to objections before issuing a final Judgment Entry in the case.
+The Judgment Entry may adopt or modify the Magistrate’s Decision, or it may be entirely different from the Magistrate’s Decision.

 Appeal of Final Judgment